 All-That-Is is a simultaneous unity, which is in constant change and stores the memory of this change in itself.
 This fact explains why life is happening in the “Perpetual Now” .
 Past, present and future are constructions of the human brain, which operates as an electromagnetic transducer extremely slowly and sequentially.

 Out of this, the idea of a causal chain of events arises, which implies the principle of cause and effect.
 In reality, every cause is at the same time an effect because the energy exchange in All-That-Is occurs simultaneously in both directions.
-From the limited human point of view, the impression is though created as if there were such a causal chain.
-In reality, it is just a didactic “crutch” for the humans in their use of cosmic energy under the limited perception of three-dimensional space-time.
+From the limited human point of view, the impression is created as if there were such a causal chain.
+In reality, it is just a didactic “crutch” for humans in their use of cosmic energy under the limited perception of three-dimensional space-time.

-At this point, the cardinal question arises: “Why must the soul, who has an unlimited awareness, force itself into the limited consciousness of the species” man” as to gain experience?”
+At this point, the cardinal question arises: “Why must the soul, who has an unlimited awareness, force herself into the limited consciousness of the species” man” as to gain experience?”
 This is, as you see, the central eschatological question concerning the meaning and purpose of human existence.
 This question can be answered only at the level of the soul because she is the creator of human existence.